TheyCallMeMattyD/project3/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/theycallmemattyd/project3?style=for-the-badge)

 ## Description
 > Running is a great form of exercise, and one of the greatest aspects of running is that you burn a lot of calories.
-Now  the best part about burning a lot of calories is the fact that you get to eat a lot of calories.
+The best part about burning a lot of calories is the fact that you get to EAT a lot of calories.
 That’s why we developed Run4.
 It’s an app for fun runs involving food and drink, because we run for pizza… or whatever you want.